m2-Zheng/Graph_Coloring/README.md

 The parameters are: i) the executable file name ii) the solution file name iii) the instance file name

 The software is for academic purposes only, see also the file license.md provided.
-To compile the code it is necessary to provide the path to the CPLEX directories